 High Level Aim Increase the visibility of Gaelic in high profile events, heritage and signage .
 Proposed Outcome Gaelic should be more visible in the city and in a wider range of situations and events.
 Current Practice Significant progress has been made in providing Gaelic signage at high-profile locations, with Gaelic appearing on the three most recent major new buildings in the city - the V&A Museum of Design, the new Railway Station and the Regional Performance Centre for Sport.
 There is nothing visible in Dundee to show the history of Gaelic in the area.
-During the period of the first edition of the Gaelic Language Plan, Dundee twice hosted the Trad Music Awards which celebrated the best of traditional music in Scotland, including Gaelic, and were broadcast on BBC Alba and streamed worldwide through the BBC Alba website.
+During the period of the last Gaelic Language Plan, Dundee twice hosted the Trad Music Awards which celebrated the best of traditional music in Scotland, including Gaelic, and were broadcast on BBC Alba and streamed worldwide through the BBC Alba website.
 Dundee has hosted the Royal National Mòd on five occasions - in 1902, 1913, 1937, 1959 and 1974 - and would love to do so again.
 Actions Required Action - Initiate discussions with An Comunn Gàidhealach about the feasibility of Dundee hosting the Royal National Mòd in 2027.
-For this to happen, there needs to be a local branch of An Comunn Gàidhealach or an affiliated organisation, and the Council will provide assistance to re- starting such a group.
+For this to happen, there needs to be a local branch of An Comunn Gàidhealach or an affiliated organisation, and the Council will provide assistance to restarting such a group.
 During consultation, it was suggested that a more realistic short-term aim would be hosting a provincial mòd for Dundee, Angus and Perth and Kinross, and building on that experience, so there will be further feasibility work done with relevant bodies.
-Target Date - During 2021 Responsibility - Chief Executive's Service Action - Install bi-lingual heritage plaques on sites in the city connected with Gaelic, with a view to raising Gaelic's visibility in the city and contributing to a greater understanding of the historical presence of Gaelic speakers in Dundee.
-Target Date - By end of 2022 Responsibility - Chief Executive's Service Action - Ensure that Gaelic is introduced into new or replacement prominent signage on a phased and incremental basis and demonstrating equal respect.
-Target Date - Whenever opportunities arise Responsibility - City Development
+Target Date - During 2021 Responsibility - Chief Executive's Service Action - Seek external funding to instal bi-lingual heritage plaques on sites in the city connected with Gaelic, with a view to raising Gaelic's visibility in the city and contributing to a greater understanding of the historical presence of Gaelic speakers in Dundee.
+Target Date - By end of 2021 Responsibility - Chief Executive's Service Action - Ensure that any relevant new or replacement prominent signage features Gaelic.
+Target Date - Over the lifetime of the plan Responsibility - City Development

 High Level Aim Deliver Gaelic awareness training to councillors and staff, with priority given to the education team and those with a key role in ensuring successful implementation of the Gaelic Language Plan.
-Proposed Outcome Councillors and senior officers should have an awareness of the importance of the Gaelic language, its historical spread across Scotland, its rich heritage linked to place and culture, Gaelic's place in a multi-lingual Scotland and the wider world, and Gaelic's benefits in education and economic development.
+Proposed Outcome Councillors and senior officers should have an awareness of the importance of the Gaelic language, its historical spread across Scotland, its rich heritage linked to place and culture, Gaelic's place in a multi-lingual Scotland and the wider world, and Gaelic's benefits in in education and economic development.
 Current Practice Very successful awareness sessions were held for Council employees during the course of the Council's first Gaelic Language Plan but have not to date been delivered specifically for councillors or senior officers.
-Actions Required Action - Run a further series of awareness raising sessions targeted more at senior policy and decision makers.
-Target Date - 2022 and 2024 Responsibility - Chief Executive's Service
+Actions Required Action - Seek funding from Bòrd na Gàidhlig to run a further series of awareness raising sessions targeted more at senior policy and decision makers.
+Target Date - During 2021 Responsibility - Chief Executive's Service